bUnit-dev/bUnit/docs/csharp-examples.md

 2. The "**strict**" test (`ClickingButtonIncreasesCountStrict`) and the "**targeted**" test (`ClickingButtonIncreasesCountTargeted`) takes two different approaches to verifying CUT renders the expected output:

    - The **strict** version generates a diff between the initial rendered HTML and the rendered HTML after the button click, and then asserts that the compare result only contains the expected change.
-   - The **targeted** version finds the `<p>` element expect to have changed, and asserts against its text content.
+   - The **targeted** version finds the `<p>` element expect to have changed and asserts against its text content.

-   With the _targeted_ version, we cannot guarantee that there are not other changes in other places of the rendered HTML, if that is a concern, use the strict style.
+   With the _targeted_ version, we cannot guarantee that there are no other changes in other places of the rendered HTML, if that is a concern, use the strict style.
 If it is not, then the targeted style can lead to simpler test.

 ## Testing components with parameters